Street names

 Gottfried-Polysius-Straße

-Named after Andreas Ernst Gottfried Polysius (27 November 1827 to 21 April 1886), son of a shepherd.
+Named after Andreas Ernst Gottfried Polysius (27 November 1827 to 21 April 1886), son of a sheep farmer.
 The trained locksmith ran a small workshop in Dessau for 11 years, from which the "G. Polysius Eisengießerei und Maschinenfabrik" emerged on 23 May 1870.
-A report from the grammar school certified: "He can achieve something if he has the right will to do so.
+A certificate from grammar school attested to his ability: "If he has the right will, he can achieve something."

 Graf-Galen-Straße